What are Dave Ramsey’s 7 Baby Steps to Financial Peace? Money is extremely stressful and taking these steps will greatly reduce that stress.

 5. Start Saving for College

 College tuition and room and board are extremely expensive and the biggest debt load on people in their 20’s.
-Get a head start on your child’s future and star saving now.
+Get a head start on your child’s future and start saving now.

 6. Pay off the House